ckadithya/eudyptula_challenge/task05/README.md

 MODULE_DEVICE_TABLE(usb, task05_id_table);

-static int task05_probe(struct usb_interface *interface,
-			const struct usb_device_id *id)
-{
-	pr_debug("Task05 - USB driver probe function is called\n");
-	return 0;
-}

-static void task05_disconnect(struct usb_interface *interface)
-{
-	pr_debug("Task05 - USB driver disconnect function is called\n");
-}

-static struct usb_driver task05_driver = { .name = "task05_driver",
-					   .probe = task05_probe,
-					   .disconnect = task05_disconnect,
-					   .id_table = task05_id_table };

 static int __init eudyptula_challenge_init(void)
 {
-	int retval = 0;

 	pr_debug("Task05 - USB Driver Module loaded successfully!\n");
-	retval = usb_register(&task05_driver);
-	if (retval)
-		pr_debug("Task05 -  USB Driver Module loading unsuccessful %d", retval);

 	return 0;
 }

 static void __exit eudyptula_challenge_exit(void)
 {
-	usb_deregister(&task05_driver);
 	pr_debug("Task05 - USB Driver Module unloaded successfully\n");
 }

 module_init(eudyptula_challenge_init);
 module_exit(eudyptula_challenge_exit);
 root@ckadithya:/home/adithya/Workspace/eudyptula_challenge/task05#
 ```
 - The header files `<linux/module.h> <linux/kernel.h> <linux/init.h>` are used for including the essential modules, kernel info and macros respectively.
 We use the <linux/usb.h> <linux/usb/input.h> <linux/hid.h> headers as it has to be included by all USB device drivers where the related functions and structures are available.
 - As a good coding practice we include the module related descriptions and same as from the task01.
 I used the pr_debug instead of printk from the task04 from the experience of using checkpatch.pl
-- On refering https://elixir.bootlin.com/linux/latest/source/drivers/hid/usbhid/usbkbd.c#L385, https://elixir.bootlin.com/linux/latest/source/drivers/hid/usbhid/hid-core.c#L1650 and reading the usb_register(), usb_deregister() on the book "Linux Device Driver" - Chapter 13 USB Driver subsection - Registering a USB Driver, I got an understanding regarding all the usb_driver function callbacks (probe and disconnect).
-The probe function is called when a device is connected to the system, and the USB core probe function is registered.
-The disconnect function is called when device is disconnected to the system, and the USB core disconnect call back function is called to handle disconnection and the clean up.
-I require the probe and disconnect function to fulfill the requirement to call proble(), when usb keyboard is connected and disconnect() is when usb keyboard is removed from the laptop.
 - I also checked the coding style with the checkpatch.pl

 #### Makefile Explained